General Terms and Conditions for Software Licenses and Accompanying Services 🔗︎

 (c) Within two weeks from receipt of the Declaration, the Licensee has the right to terminate the agreement with effect from the date upon which the changes shall take effect.

 (d) If the Licensee does not terminate within the period stipulated in paragraph (c) above, the Licensee will be deemed to have accepted the new General Terms and Conditions as per the Declaration.

 (e) In the Declaration the Licensee will be informed about the consequences of its reaction to the Declaration and its right to terminate the agreement.

-21.6.
+20.7.
 The contractual relation between the parties shall be subject to the law of Germany, excluding conflict of law rules and excluding the United Nations Conventions on the International Sale of Goods (1980).
 Software Licenses issued by Licensor are subject to the German Copyright Act (excluding conflict of law rules).